-Going Concern - the financial statements have been prepared on the assumption that the Authority will continue in operational existence for the foreseeable future.
+Going Concern - the financial statements have been prepared on the assumption that the Authority has continuity of Service Provision and will continue to provide those operational Services for the foreseeable future.

 Legality - where the accounting principles and specific legislation requirements are in conflict, the financial statements have been prepared to reflect legislative requirements.